asaadsaad/CS569-Homework-06/README.md

 ```
 * The application should call `getData()` at bootstrap time, stringify the returned value, and save it into the `localStorage`.
 * The service has another method `getCachedData()` that returns an observable with a JSON object reads from `localStorage`.
-* Create a custom component to display the user details using `getCachedData()` method, use pipes to format the date of birth properly and phone numbers to start with `+1`.
+* Create a new component `DisplayCache` to display the user details using `getCachedData()` method, use pipes to format the date of birth and phone numbers to start with `+1`.